The Polar H7 chest belt

 Learn how to connect a compatible heart rate monitor belt to your PM5 performance monitor and display your hearts beats per minute.

-Aerobic or Anaerobic Training
+Aerobic vs Anaerobic Training

 The heart rate range between resting and maximum pulse can be divided into two types of workouts – aerobic or anaerobic.
 Depending on your fitness and training intensity your body will switch from aerobic to anaerobic metabolism.